Ralf Little: Football career

 Little, a supporter of Manchester United, is a keen footballer and has played for a number of semi-professional clubs when other commitments allow.
-In March 2003 he played for Maidstone United against Wimbledon, having previously been training with Staines Town.
+In March 2003, he played for Maidstone United against Wimbledon, having previously been training with Staines Town.
 He joined Isthmian League side Edgware Town in October 2004, making his debut in the FA Vase game against Waltham Abbey.

 He played for Chertsey Town during the 2007–08 season and on 8 July 2008 signed for North West Counties League side Stone Dominoes.
 He has also played celebrity football matches for charity on a few occasions and played with members of Hollywood United while in the district for acting career purposes.
 He also plays for the Arsenal Ex-Pro and Celebrity XI.
 On 6 June 2010, he participated in a Soccer Aid game for England on the left wing.

 On 9 August 2011, he played in the John Kennedy testimonial match for Manchester United against Celtic which resulted in a 5–2 win for Celtic.

 In May 2012, he appeared for the Sealand national football team in a match against the Chagos Islands as captain.
 The match was held at the grounds of Godalming Town.
 In August 2012 and March 2013 he played in two games against Alderney, a 1–1 draw and 2–1 win respectively.

 On 2 September 2017, he played in the Game 4 Grenfell match at Loftus Road, with the match proceeds going to the Grenfell disaster appeal.

 Personal life

-His great-grandfather, Albert Lockley, was a Welsh international footballer who played for Chirk.
+Little's great-grandfather, Albert Lockley, was a Welsh international footballer who played for Chirk.